FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 When working with forms we can access form input values with `$_GET` or `$_POST`.

-An associative array of variables passed to the current script via the URL parameters (aka. query string).
+This creates an associative array of variables passed to the current script via the **URL parameters** (aka. query string).

 - PHP Docs: [$_GET](https://www.php.net/manual/en/reserved.variables.get.php)
 - PHP Docs: [$_POST](https://www.php.net/manual/en/reserved.variables.post.php)

-This is a query string `?search=tacocat` values passed after the `?` can be used as variables with $_GET.
+Here is a query string `?search=tacocat` values passed after the `?` can be used as variables with $_GET.

 ---